yosuaricky/cyclistic-analysis/README.md

 ### Phase 1 - Asking the right question

 Based on above scenario, I started this project by asking the stakeholder about the project goals.
-This phase will give me clear understanding about the business tasks, and stay focus on the project goals when applying next step on every phase of data analysis process.
+This phase will give me clear understanding about the business tasks, and stay focus on the project goals.
 This phase will also help me to decide: what data should I get, and how to perform analysis on this kind of data.

 The stakeholder has set a clear goal: **Converting casual riders into annual members**.
-In order to do that, first I need to find out:

-1. How do annual members and casual riders use Cyclistic bikes differently?
+In order to do that, first I need to find out how do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?

 </details>